MEET OUR TEAM

-Director of Black Dawah Network
+Director of Research

 Shareef believes that Islam is a force for change as well as spiritually transforming and that the religion can serve as the bulwark for ameliorating the social conditions of African-Americans.
-In 2015 Shareef was chosen to be a chief consultant on the After Malcolm Project which is a digital oral history archive that conducted interviews with African-American Muslims from the Civil Rights Era and collected artifacts.
+In 2015, Shareef was chosen to be a chief consultant on the After Malcolm Project which is a digital oral history archive that conducted interviews with African-American Muslims from the Civil Rights Era and collected artifacts.

-President of Black Dawah Network
+- * *Speaking on behalf of Black Dawah Network at events.

 Black Dawah Network Lecturer & Speaker

-Shadid Lewsis is a lecturer with Black Dawah Network.
+Shadid Lewis is a lecturer with Black Dawah Network.
 Shadid Lewis is the former president of The Islamic Research and Propagation Center in Comparative Religious Studies.
 He has studied and completed courses in Sciences of Quran, Islamic Family Law, and Studies of Understanding Hadith at the American Open Islamic University of Fairfax, Virginia.